SuperNOVAS v1.5

 [out]p_src_obs[AU] Position 3-vector of body, relative to observer, referred to ICRS axes, components in AU.

-[out]v_ssb[AU/day] Velocity 3-vector of body, with respect to the Solar-system barycenter, referred to ICRS axes, components in AU/day.
+[out]v_ssb[AU/day] Velocity 3-vector of body, with respect to the Solar-system barycenter, referred to ICRS axes.

 [out]tlight[day] Calculated light time, or NAN when returning with an error code.